holaphil/amazing-maple-e08ae/src/pages/work/nowwith.md

       value: images/portrait-logo-nowwith.jpg
       relativeUrl: true
   description: >-
-    NOW//with curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
+    NOWwith curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 template: project
 ---